-Leading Surgical Oncology Societies Call for Global Curriculum to Address Variations, Inadequacies in Training
+We Call for A Global Curriculum to Address Gaps and Inadequacies in Training

 The Society of Surgical Oncology (SSO) and the European Society of Surgical Oncology (ESSO) highlight in two jointly published reports the global variations in training and make the case for a streamlined global surgical oncology curriculum of uniform standards.
 It is envisioned that the application of this minimum uniform standards of training will create a robust workforce of well-trained surgical oncologists to meet the growing need resulting from the rising global cancer burden.

-The two surgical oncology societies together published their findings on global variations in training and recommendations for a global curriculum in the May 1 online issues of both the Annals of Surgical Oncology and the European Journal of Surgical Oncology.
-The companion articles, which will appear in print in the June issues, can be found at:
+The two surgical oncology societies together published their findings on global variations in training and recommendations for a global curriculum in the issues of both the European Journal of Surgical Oncology and the Annals of Surgical Oncology.
+The companion articles can be found at:

 European Journal of Surgical Oncology: